kuldeepdhadhwal/PostgresSQL/README.md

-This is a repo where I am solving sql postgres questions
+This is a repo where I am solving sql postgres questions and also leetcode exercises.